CHEM103 Introduction to Chemical Technology

 - identify the risks involved in the handling of industrial materials and apply the proper safety precautions that should be taken during contact with such hazardous materials.

-Reference, Resource, or Learning Materials to be used by Students:Assignments from current articles appropriate to the different units are used.
+Reference, Resource, or Learning Materials to be used by Student:Assignments from current articles appropriate to the different units are used.
 Laboratory and demonstration equipment, the library, science learning center, and computer programs are also used.
-Please refer to the course format for specific information.
+Please refer to the course syllabus for specific information.